PbmnLuv/PbmnLuv-s-2D-Platformer-Essentials-for-Godot-4.x/README.md

 This project is sample/skeleton project for anyone who wants to make a 2D Platformer in Godot 4.x with ease.
 All important variables and modes are able to be set on the editor through the inspector!

-How to install:
+HOW TO INSTALL:

-  Download and unzip the file.
+  - Download and unzip the file.
 Go to Godot 4.x and import the project file.

-It features:
+FEATURES:

 -> Player Script:
   - Basic moving scripts, with acceleration, maximum velocity, separate break speed.